 - 1. The building need not be designated a local historic landmark but must be a contributing structure in the National Historic District or a structure at least 50 years old and meet the applicable general program requirements above. - 2.
 This CCR Forgivable Loan component may include up to: - a.
 75% of eligible costs for bringing the property up to levels as required for Code Compliance or related fire and safety requirements. - b.
 Cost of environmental remediation or abatement on the property or within the building, such as asbestos removal, as included in Total Development Cost, may be included as well as new code requirements. - 3.
-If a building is historically designated with local landmark status and therefore exempt from certain code compliance requirements, the cost of any elective renovations may not be included in this section.

-- 4. If a building is historically designated with local landmark status, all work must be reviewed and approved by the Planning and Development Department for consistency with the United States Secretary of Interior Standards and applicable design guidelines. - 5.
+If a building is historically designated with local landmark status and therefore exempt from certain code compliance requirements, the cost of any elective renovations may not be included in this section. - 4.
+If a building is historically designated with local landmark status, all work must be reviewed and approved by the Planning and Development Department for consistency with the United States Secretary of Interior Standards and applicable design guidelines. - 5.
 If a building is historically designated with local landmark status, the scope of Building and Fire Code Improvement work must use the Downtown Historic Building Code Matrix and be approved by the Building Inspection Division of the Public Works Department and the Fire Marshall. - 6.
 If a building is not historically designated but is a contributing structure in the National Historic District, plans must be reviewed and approved by COJ PDD to ensure that no work included in the application would render the building ineligible for local landmark designation.
-Further, the property must remain in good standing as eligible for local landmark designation during the compliance period of the DPRP. - 7.
-If a building is neither a local landmark nor a contributing structure, but is at least 50 years old, the eligibility of code compliance expenditures will be determined by DIA with the assistance of COJ Planning. - 8.
+Further, the property must remain in good standing as eligible for local landmark designation during the compliance period of the DPRP.

+- 7. If a building is neither a local landmark nor a contributing structure, but is at least 50 years old, the eligibility of code compliance expenditures will be determined by DIA with the assistance of COJ Planning. - 8.
 Funding derived from the CCR Forgivable Loan component may not exceed 30% of the Total Development Cost when the building is a locally designated landmark. - 9.
 Redevelopment projects where the property being improved neither has, nor is applying for, local landmark status, are only eligible for a CCR Forgivable Loan if the total scope of work of the redevelopment project is CCR eligible and no other work is contemplated.
 In this event, eligibility is limited to 25% of Total Development Costs.
-Other program requirements remain applicable, including that 20% of COJ funding must come in the form of a DPRP Deferred Principal Loan, unless waived under any other provision found in the program guidelines. - 10.
-Downtown Preservation and Revitalization Program funding in the amount of the CCR Forgivable Loan component will be forgiven 10% per year over the ten-year life of the loan when not used in combination with an HPRR Forgivable Loan.
-When combined with a HPRR Forgivable Loan, both loans will be forgiven over a five-year period at 20% per year, and therefore shall be coterminous. - 11.
-This funding component of the Downtown Preservation and Revitalization Program will be interest free.
+Other program requirements remain applicable, including that 20% of COJ funding must come in the form of a DPRP Gap Loan, unless waived under any other provision found in the program guidelines. - 10.
+DPRP loan funding in the amount of the CCR Forgivable Loan component will be forgiven 10% per year over the ten-year life of the loan.
+This funding component of the DPRP loan will be interest free.

-Downtown Preservation and Revitalization Program Deferred Principal Loan Component ("DPRP Deferred Principal Loan")
+D. Downtown Preservation and Revitalization Program Gap Loan Component ("DPRP Gap Loan")